Online Double Oracle: Experiments Results

-\textbf{Performance on Real-World Zero-Sum Games.} We investigate our algorithm empirically in terms of convergence rate to a NE.
-To demonstrate applicability to real-world problems, we replace the randomly generated normal-form games with 15 popular real-world games from Czarnecki's paper~\cite{czarnecki2020real} (full results are reported in Appendix C).
-We compare the convergence rate to the NE (i.e., exploitability which measures the distance of a $\vpi$ to a NE) of the ODO algorithm against strong baselines\footnote{We consider baselines that do not need to know the full game $\mA$, thus DO does not apply here.} (MWU and FP) which also have convergence guarantees.
-We run our algorithm (ODO) and other baselines in a self-play setting over 20 random seeds.
-As it shows in Figure \ref{fig:Performance of ODO against different Games}, ODO outperforms both MWU and FP in most of the 15 games.
-The advantage of ODO in terms of convergence rate over other baselines matches our expectation as the support sizes of the NEs in these games are much smaller than the game sizes, which is reported in Table 2 in Appendix C.
+\textbf{Performance on Real-World Zero-Sum Games.} We investigate ODO in terms of convergence rate to a NE.
+To demonstrate applicability to real-world problems, we replace the randomly generated normal-form games with $15$ popular real-world zero-sum games from Czarnecki et. al. \cite{czarnecki2020real}.
+We compare the \emph{exploitability} \cite{davis2014using} (i.e., the distance to a true NE) of ODO with other baseline methods (MWU, FP and DO\footnote{Following the discussion in Section \ref{Online Double Oracle} and for fair comparisons, we implement DO by adopting MWU as the sub-game NE solver and report the total number of MWU iterations DO needs to achieve a low exploitability.}).
+We run each game with $20$ seeds.
+As it shows in Figure \ref{fig:Performance of ODO against different Games}, ODO outperforms the baselines in almost all $15$ games.
+The advantages of ODO in terms of convergence rate over MWU and FP match our expectation as the support sizes of the NEs in these games are much smaller than the game sizes (reported in Table 2 in Appendix {{C}}).
+For DO with MWU, since it takes many iterations in each sub-game to converge to the NE, it performs much worse than ODO.

-\textbf{Large-Scale Games.} Though adapted from the real-world, the above games are not large enough where normal no-regret algorithms are inapplicable.
-To investigate our algorithm's scalability, we test the ODO algorithm's performance in the large-scale games of Kuhn Poker (reported in Appendix C) and Leduc Hold~'em which contain $2^{12}$ and $3^{936}$ pure strategies respectively.
-The MWU and FP baselines we use in previous games will surrender to these large games due to the computational hardness.
-Instead, we use the state-of-art algorithms in solving Leduc Poker as the baseline (i.e., Self-Play, PSRO~\cite{lanctot2017unified} and Rectified PSRO \cite{balduzzi2019open}).
-As it shows in Figure \ref{fig:Leduc Poker experiment in exploiability}, ODO shows a significant improvement in exploitability compared to all baselines.
-Importantly, ODO needs to compute less best responses to get the same performance, making it less computationally expensive.